 Wear wrist pads

 Wearing wrist pads during exercise can prevent joint damage and help us reduce the possibility of injury.
-When doing high-intensity movements, it can effectively and reasonably reduce the pain of the wrist.
+Doing high-intensity movements can effectively and reasonably reduce the pain of the wrist.

 Wear elbow pads

-From now on, if you purchase an Varla electric scooter, we will send you a set of Varla protective gear, worth $69, as a gift:
+From now on, if you purchase a Varla electric scooter, a set of Varla protective gear can be also considered.